BlittlePrime/GetVerses/README.md

 Run the Web Application

-	From the command line (recommended)
+	From the command line (recommended method)

 		From the GetVerses/GetVerses folder where the GetVerses.csproj file resides simply type "dotnet run"